-Added about 15 years ago
+Added over 15 years ago

 |Fully fenced||Toddler friendly|

 Visited this park today, 18 June 2014.
 I love that it is completely fenced and there are shade sails.
 There is plenty of parking right next to the park and it was very quiet today, compared to a weekend visit.
 My boys are 2.5 yr old twins and they loved most of the equipment, especially the flying fox.
 I find some of the equipment a bit bizarre and lacking cohesive thought, e.g. A lookout with only one entry and exit point and very little to entertain when you get to the top.
 Perhaps I just lack imagination!
 There are little clusters of things which can help when there are lots of kids.
 Overall, worth a visit and would be good if your children are a range of ages as there is something for everyone, but I don't think it will become a favourite.

 written about 15 years ago